West Palm Beach Drug Crime Lawyer

 Contact our West Palm Beach drug crime lawyer today if you have been charged with a drug crime.

 Our law firm utilizes our cutting-edge insight and legal savvy to find creative defenses for each client.
 We have a well-rounded understanding of how drug crimes are investigated and prosecuted due to our diverse background in criminal defense.

 In many drug cases, the drugs are the evidence.
 But how law enforcement officials obtain them can be subject to scrutiny.
-We can evaluate whether law enforcement officials had probable cause to search you and whether a warrant was required.
+Our West Palm Beach drug crime attorney can evaluate whether law enforcement officials had probable cause to search you and whether a warrant was required.

 If we find that evidence was obtained illegally, we will push to have it dismissed.
 This can significantly weaken a prosecutor's case because without key evidence, they have no basis to pursue the charges against you.

 While the possible penalties for drug crimes in Florida can be steep, our drug crime attorney understands the different defenses that can be given depending on your specific case.

 If you have been charged with drug possession in West Palm Beach, some of the possible defenses include:

 Unlawful search and seizure: Your constitutional rights protect you from illegal searches and seizures.